openstack/rally/doc/source/install_and_upgrade/install.rst

 The Rally Docker image is configured to store local settings and the database in the user's home directory.
 For persistence of these data, you may want to keep this directory outside of the container.
-This may be done by the following steps:
+This may be done via the following steps:

 .. code-block:: bash